truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/InstallNextCloudMedia.md

 Before using SCALE to install the Nextcloud application you need to configure TrueNAS SCALE storage for Nextcloud application to use.

-Verify the [local administrator]({{< relref "ManageLocalUsersSCALE.md" >}}) account has sudo permissions enabled.
+If you are creating a user account to manage this application, create the user with sudo permissions enabled, or make sure the [local administrator]({{< relref "ManageLocalUsersSCALE.md" >}}) account has sudo permissions enabled.
+If creating a new user, you add this user to the dataset permissions.

+If you want to use a certificate for this application, create a new self-signed CA and certificate, or import the CA and create the certificate if using one already configured for Nextcloud.
+A certificate is not required to deploy the application.

 Set up an account with Nextcloud if you don't already have one.
+Enter this user account in the application configuration.

 ## Installing Nextcloud on SCALE